dymek84/ESP32-Led-Matrix-Clock/README.md

 - DONE: Show IP address on bootup
 - Characters can now only be placed based on X position, not Y position yet.
 - DONE: Add photo's to this page

+-- ISSUE (or not): When background is fade-down, some animations will not look as good.
+As a fix some background cannot be faded (even if you set it to fade) the only dimming that will always work is the overall brightness (dimming).
+-- The code has become very spaghetti.
+Which as a food I like, but in code not so much.
+I made this code, using many sources.
+For future versions I'm going to rewrite stuff.
+Makeing sure globals are used less and loops are used less.

 # Wires and schema's
 <img src="https://github.com/bvanbreukelen/ESP32-Led-Matrix-Clock/blob/main/pictures/ESP-schema.png?raw=true" width="400">